Toggle navigation Directives Home

-In correspondence you receive from Directives Division and in the various issuance standards, you'll run into the term "Component".
+In correspondence you receive from Directives Division and in the DoD Issuance Style Guide, you'll run into the term "Component".
 When we're talking about Stage 1 (Development) processes, "Component" means one of the major offices within the Office of the Secretary of Defense (OSD) whose head reports directly to the Secretary and Deputy Secretary of Defense.
 We call these "OSD Components" (with a capital "C").
 For instance, the Office of the Under Secretary of Defense for Personnel and Readiness (USD(P&R)) is an OSD Component.
 So are the Office of the Under Secretary of Defense for Policy and the Office of the Under Secretary of Defense for Intelligence.

 How about the Office of the Assistant Secretary of Defense for Health Affairs (ASD(HA))?
 Is this an OSD Component?
 Nope.
 This is because the ASD(HA) is under the authority of the USD(P&R).
 How about the Defense Logistics Agency?
 DLA isn't an OSD Component either, because it's under the authority of the Under Secretary of Defense for Acquisition, Technology, and Logistics.